Raudius/files_scripts/docs/Functions.md

  - `SHARE_TYPE_DECK`: file attached to a Deck card

 #### Permissions
-When sharing a file with a user you may select what the user can do with the file, these constants can be used to check/control these permissions, constants may be checked and combined with bitwise operations:
+When sharing a file with a user, you may select what the user can do with the file.
+These constants can be used to check/control these permissions.
+They may be combined with bitwise operations:
  - `PERMISSION_ALL`: All possible permissions, this option is equal to the bitwise-or of all other permissions
  - `PERMISSION_READ`: User is allowed to view the file(s)
  - `PERMISSION_CREATE`: User is able to create files within the shared location